How much do glasses cost?

-Cheap eyeglasses: What’s the average cost of prescription glasses?
+What is the average cost of eyeglasses?

-But the price you actually pay can vary wildly.
-Frames can range from a rock bottom of $8 for metal-alloy versions to $600 for their brand-name counterparts.
+But the price you actually pay can vary widely.
+Frames can range from a rock-bottom $8 for metal-alloy versions to $600 for their brand-name counterparts.

 Insurance coverage for eyeglasses varies from plans with no co-pay to a $50 co-pay.
 Many policies cap total coverage at around $120.

 Which factors affect the cost of eyeglasses?

 Eyeglass costs typically include lenses, frames, nose pads (if the frame uses them), a case and a microfiber cleaning cloth.